Hyperbaric oxygen therapy and delayed radiation injuries (soft tissue and bony necrosis): 2012 update | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-Canadian patients experiencing delayed radiation injuries may benefit from hyperbaric oxygen therapy as a recognized treatment option.
+Canadian patients experiencing delayed radiation injuries may benefit from hyperbaric oxygen therapy as a recognised treatment option.
 They should discuss this therapy with their healthcare providers to understand its availability and suitability within the Canadian healthcare system.

 Canadian Relevance